StacieL/doc/docs/SectionTAB-formsSection.md

 Select a template for your first table.
 Once done, the content definition screen appears.
-You can then drag and drop the fields from the Field List directly onto the Model displayed on the right.
+You can then drag and drop the fields from the Fields list directly onto the Model displayed on the right.
 Most of the list forms include optional Search and Section fields.